 Introduced in 2015, the current Indy Lights car features a 450bhp 2.0-litre turbocharged engine produced by AER.
 The car also features a 50bhp push-to-pass feature and races on Cooper Tires, a manufacturer that Carlin are already familiar with through the team’s multiple British F3 titles.
 With a chassis from Dallara, the Indy Lights series also sees Carlin continue a long relationship with the Italian race car manufacturer.
 Lighter than its predecessor at 635kg and with more power, the IL-15 is an exciting challenge for young drivers.

-Carlin return to the series in 2021.
-Alex Peroni joins the team from the FIA F3 Championship in Europe while Christian Bogle makes the step up from the USF 2000 Championship.
+After a short sabbatical, Carlin return to the series in 2021.
+Alex Peroni joins the team from the FIA F3 Championship in Europe, partnering Christian Bogle who joins from the USF2000 series.

 2.0 liter, turbocharged four-cylinder - 450 HP (+50 HP Push-to-Pass)

 1380 - 1400 lbs / 635 kg (+ driver)

 PFC rotors (309 mmx28mm), calipers (aluminum monoblock) and pads

 Patented Motegi Racing aluminum wheels with techno-mesh design - 15"x10" front, 15"x14" rear